acoppes/acoppes/site/_drafts/roadmap-earlyaccess.markdown

   <span>Thanks LAGS!!</span>
 </div>

 Basically, the game duplicated wishlists during the event, which is nuts, and completely out of my expectations.
-I am really happy with this result and super grateful the selected Ship Miner.
+I am really happy with this result and super grateful they selected Ship Miner.
 I will try to participate in as many fests as possible.

 # Current wishlists

-The game has around ~8k wishlists in Steam.

 <div class="post-image">
   <img src="/assets/shipminer/roadmaptoea/current-wishlists.png" width="40%" />
 </div>

-My objective is to get to 10k before the EA release.
+The game has around ~8k wishlists in Steam and my objective is to reach 10k before the EA release in November.
 It feels it is a reasonable objective considering there is still sometime and that with some luck I will be in some other fests, including the Steam Next Fest in October.

 # Marketing

-One thing that happened recently, like 4 days ago, is that for some reason someone revived the "This is the vibe I’m going for with my game" trend quoting my [tweet](https://x.com/arielsan/status/2058674364321567103) and that started to get some traction again, and the game got around ~60 new wishlists during that time.
+One thing that happened recently, like 4 days ago, is that for some reason someone resurrected the "This is the vibe I’m going for with my game" trend quoting my [tweet](https://x.com/arielsan/status/2058674364321567103) and that started to get some traction again, and the game got around ~60 new wishlists during that time.
 Not a huge deal in terms of numbers but the important thing here is I did nothing, it was just automatic marketing and it felt awesome.

 <div class="post-image">
   <img src="/assets/shipminer/roadmaptoea/random-marketing.png" width="100%" />